Urotsukidōji: Inferno Road (1993–1995)

 The fourth OVA series was named Legend of the Demon God Urotsukidōji: The Wandering (超神伝説うろつき童子 放浪篇, Chōjin Densetsu Urotsukidōji: Hōrō-hen).
 It was banned outright in many countries (including Britain), but was edited again for the west under the title Urotsukidōji: Inferno Road.

 Continuing straight after the climax of Return of the Overfiend, Jyaku and the survivors head for Osaka to help the Overfiend after his climactic battle.
 On the way they find a kingdom where children rule over adults (OVAs 1 and 2).
 Jyaku's problems are furthered when an old nemesis shows up at the wrong time (OVA 3).

 The third OVA in this series, "The End of the Journey", stands alone plot-wise (wrapping up the story arc from Urotsukidoji: Return of the Overfiend, on which the first two OVA have no bearing), and was originally intended to be a theatrical release.
-It is based on the final chapters of Maeda's New Urotsukidoji.

 NOTE: Inferno Road was originally intended to have another ending, which was fully completed but ultimately discarded.
 This ending was to have revealed that the apparent Chōjin as seen at the start of Urotsukidoji: Return of the Overfiend was not in fact the real Chōjin, but yet another Makai.
 This alternate ending was to have set up the abandoned The Final Chapter.